 Caravanning is an absolute art, especially when it comes to free or low-cost camping.
-You want to get to the places far less travelled, but these spots are rarely perfect when it comes to the campsite orientation, level or even proximity to basics like water.
+The aim is to reach places far less-travelled, but in considering campsite orientation, terrain, or even proximity to basics like water, these spots are rarely perfect.

 Before you head off into the unknown, here’s our 10 must-haves for your next caravanning adventure.

-Owning a caravan means you can camp in style, but just hitching up that new or ‘new to you’ caravan and heading off into the unknown isn’t the end of it.
-If you want to make a success of your weekend or a longer getaway, here are our 10 must-have items for a successful camping trip.
+Owning a caravan means camping in style, but simply hitching up and heading off into the unknown isn’t the end of it.
+If you want your weekend away or a longer getaway to be a success, here are our 10 must-have items for your caravan kit:

 Some of the best locations in Australia are off the beaten track.
 With our 10 must-have items, you can see them in the comfort of your caravan.

-Of course, when it comes to level, there is such a thing as ‘too level’.
-You will want to have a gradual fall to allow water runoff from your roof or awning, but overall you will want a fairly level caravan to ensure doors close and stay closed and the water in the shower exits well.
+Of course, when it comes to being ‘level’, there is such a thing as too level.
+You will want to have a gradual fall to allow water runoff from your roof or awning.
+Overall though, you will want a fairly level caravan to ensure doors close and remain closed, and the water in the shower exits well.

-A spirit level to check your left to right, and front to back levels will pay for itself.
-There are also some fancy pieces of technology available now that enable you to digitally see your caravan’s position.
+A spirit level to check your left to right and front to back levels will pay for itself.
+There are also more advanced pieces of technology available that enable you to digitally identify your caravan’s position.
 Check out our full article on levelling & positioning your caravan or RV.

 Some of the best campsites also pose the biggest challenges to the positioning and levelling of your caravan.

-Attaining that level caravan is the next bit.
-Sure, you could dig some holes and drive into them, but really all you are doing is damaging the campsite for the next users.
-Perhaps the caravan is positioned on a bit of a hill, so getting it level and then staying there is going to be important.
+The next part is attaining that level caravan.
+Sure, you could dig some holes and roll into them, but really all you’re doing is damaging the campsite for the next group.
+Perhaps the caravan is positioned on a bit of a hill, so levelling it and then keeping it levelled will be important.

-You have a number of options when it comes to levelling ramps, there are kits that include chocks, multi-part ramps or devices for gradual adjustment.
-Your goal is to lift your left or right wheels up to match the other, and by having a levelling ramp you can get it right with the help of the levelling device as previously mentioned above.
-Once in position, use a chock to make sure nothing moves.
+You have a number of options when it comes to levelling ramps.
+There are kits that include chocks, multi-part ramps, or devices for gradual adjustment.
+Your goal is to lift your left or right wheels to match the other, and by having a levelling ramp you can achieve this with the help of a levelling device mentioned above.
+Once in position, use a chock to ensure nothing moves.

 Levelling ramps and chocks, as well as a good jockey wheel support, will help keep your van level & secure in position.

-Always check the ground where you plan to position your caravan.
-If it’s a little soft, or perhaps rain is threatening, your jockey wheel or stabilisers might sink into the ground.
-This can cause problems for keeping your caravan level, or even when it’s time to hitch up again your jockey wheel may have sunk deep down into the sand or mud.
+Always check the ground on which you plan to position your caravan.
+If it’s a little soft, or perhaps rain is threatening, your jockey wheel or stabilisers may sink into the ground.
+This can cause problems for keeping your caravan level or, when it’s time to hitch up again, your jockey wheel may have sunk too deep into the sand or mud.

-Use a broad support pad to support your jockey wheel and even your stabilisers when required.
-This can be as simple as a piece of wood to distribute the weight over a broader area, or you can purchase some great UV stabilised plastic pads.
+Use a broad support pad to support your jockey wheel, and even your stabilisers when required.
+This can be as simple as a piece of wood to distribute the weight over a broader area, or a UV stabilised plastic pads.

 Once your caravan is set up, there are some amazing sites to see.
 But how can you be comfortable exploring, whilst leaving your van behind in a remote location?

-Some of the best campsites we have been to with our caravan have been pretty remote.
-No campground manager, no ranger and sometimes no one else around.
-You’re going to want to explore, but what steps can you take to ensure your caravan is where you left it when you return?
+Some of the best campsites we’ve been to with our caravan have been pretty remote.
+No campground manager, no ranger, and sometimes no other campers around.
+You’re going to want to explore… but what steps can you take to ensure your caravan is where you left it when you return?

 A hitch lock is an inexpensive device to deter amateurs or opportunists.
-Lock the hitch lock and this will prevent someone just hooking up and taking your home away.
+Secure the hitch lock to prevent someone hooking up and taking away your home!

 Winds can be fierce, dual guy ropes or ratchet straps at the ends of your awning will help keep everything in place.

 We’ve had friends who have lost their awning to strong gusts of winds, basically bent over the top of the caravan!
-You should secure it, using guy ropes or ratchet straps to ensure your awning stays where it should.
-We like to use two at each end and have seen our awning withstand some pretty strong winds.
+Your awning should be secured using guy ropes or ratchet straps to ensure it stays where it should.
+We like to use two at each end, and have seen our awning withstand some pretty strong winds.

 Good quality matting will help keep your caravan clean.